Last Updated on April 16, 2026 by Homegrown Florida

 Here is where growing perfect carrots make or break.
 Carrot seeds sit right near the surface.
 They can take up to twenty one days to germinate.
 One hot afternoon of dry soil at the top and they simply give up.
 Trying to keep that top quarter inch of soil evenly moist for two to three weeks in Florida sun is not fun.
 So I cheat a little.
 After sowing, I:

-1. Water very gently with a fine mist hose setting or a watering can.
+- Water very gently with a fine mist hose setting or a watering can.
 If the water is blasting and you see soil moving or water running, you are washing your seeds away.

-3. Weigh it down lightly with something handy like mulch or rocks so it does not blow away.
+- Weigh it down lightly with something handy like mulch or rocks so it does not blow away.

 That cover does two jobs.

-• It keeps the sun off the soil so moisture lasts longer
+- It keeps the sun off the soil so moisture lasts longer

-• It evens out the temperature and gives the seeds a stable environment
+- It evens out the temperature and gives the seeds a stable environment

 Step 5: Thinning, the painful step that makes or breaks your harvest

 This is the part nobody wants to do.
 If you do not thin carrots, you will almost certainly get tiny roots that never size up.
 Carrots are divas about personal space.
 Once their roots bump into a neighbor, they stop trying.
-I thin when the seedlings are still very small, usually only a couple of inches tall.
-Here is how I do it.
+I used to space mine closer to one inch because that is what you often hear.
+They will grow that way, but they take much longer and they stay smaller.
+I get much better carrots when I thin them to about two inches apart.

 It feels harsh to clip perfectly healthy little baby carrots, but if you leave them crowded, they will all stay spindly and you will have a whole bed of disappointment.
 The earlier you thin, the less they have to compete and the better the final size.